nus-cs2103-AY2223S2/tp/docs/team/clevon-w.md

 * **Enhancements to existing features**:

     * Revamped the GUI by changing the entire CSS.
+      * Implemented a completely new theme, new scrollbars, and even transitions and animations.
+      * Fixed all UI related bugs from that were found from PED and our own testings.
     * Wrote additional tests for existing features to increase coverage from 88% to 92% (Pull requests [\#36](), [\#38]())

 * **Documentation**: